ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

         ```shell
         git push origin [BRANCH_NAME]
         ```
-       > [!INFO]
+       > [!NOTE]
        > Make sure to replace `[BRANCH_NAME]` completely with the name of the branch you created in step 3.

     4. Alternatively, you may use third-party applications such as [Sourcetree](https://www.sourcetreeapp.com/) or [GitHub Desktop](https://github.com/apps/desktop) to help you complete the above actions through a graphical user interface.
 5. Create a Pull Request (PR) to the upstream repository.
 Click on the `Pull Request` button in your forked repository to create a PR.
 Follow the instructions to create a PR.
 6. Make sure to create a PR only when you are ready to merge your changes into the upstream repository.
 The PR will trigger an upstream action to run the CI/CD process on your code in the upstream repository.
 If you do not wish to deploy your changes, make sure to cancel the running GitHub Actions on the upstream repository.

-       > [!INFO]
+> [!NOTE]
 > We are looking at using environments to manage deployments in the future.
 This will allow you to deploy your
 > changes without triggering an upstream deployment.

 ### CI/CD